 The gospel grants both freedom from the penalty of sin and freedom to begin to obey (Rom 6:16).
 And what are we to obey?
 The Law that once gave death now gives freedom.
 God’s Word teaches us that behavior modification should absolutely follow salvation.
 It just occurs for a different reason than it does in the life of the unbeliever.
 Modified behavior reflects a changed heart.
 When Peter says we have spent enough time living as the pagans do, surely he means that it is time to stop disobeying and begin obeying.
 Paul tells us that grace teaches us to say no to ungodly passions, not merely to repent when we fail to say no. He goes on to say that we are redeemed, not from the Law, but from lawlessness (disregard for the Law).
 If, as John attests, all sin is lawlessness (disregard for the Law), ought we not to love the Law (Psalm 119:97) and meditate on it day and night, as those who desire deeply to cease sinning?
 When Jesus says “Go, and sin no more,” don’t we think he means it?

 Any profession of faith not followed by evidence is empty (James 2:14-26).
-And faithful profession without faithful obedience is spiritual schizophrenia.
+And faithful profession without faithful obedience is spiritual double-mindedness.
 It is to affirm that God exists and then to turn and live as if he does not.

 Celebratory failurism asserts that all our attempts to obey will fail, thereby making us the recipients of greater grace.
 But God does not exhort us to obey just to teach us that we cannot hope to obey.
 He exhorts us to obey to teach us that, by grace, we can obey, and therein lies hope.
 Through the gospel our God, whose Law and whose character do not change, changes us into those who obey in both motive and deed.
 Believers no longer live under the Law, but the Law lies under us as a sure path for pursuing what is good, right, and pleasing to the Lord.
 Contrary to the tenets of celebratory failurism, the Law is not the problem.
 The heart of the Law-follower is.